Butler–Volmer equation: Extended Butler–Volmer equation

-The simple Butler–Volmer equation assumes that the concentrations at the electrode are practically equal to the concentrations in the bulk electrolyte, allowing the current to be expressed as a function of potential only.
-In other words, it assumes that the mass transfer rate is much greater than the reaction rate, and that the reaction is dominated by the slower chemical reaction rate.
+The simple Butler–Volmer equation assumes that the concentrations at the electrode are approximately equal to those in the bulk electrolyte, allowing the current to be expressed as a function of potential only.
+In other words, it assumes that the mass-transfer rate is much greater than the reaction rate and that the slower chemical rate dominates the reaction.
 Despite this limitation, the utility of the Butler–Volmer equation in electrochemistry is wide, and it is often considered to be "central in the phenomenological electrode kinetics".

-The extended Butler–Volmer equation does not make this assumption, but rather takes the concentrations at the electrode as given, yielding a relationship in which the current is expressed as a function not only of potential, but of the given concentrations as well.
-The mass-transfer rate may be relatively small, but its only effect on the chemical reaction is through the altered (given) concentrations.
-In effect, the concentrations are a function of the potential as well.
-A full treatment, which yields the current as a function of potential only, will be expressed by the extended Butler–Volmer equation, but will require explicit inclusion of mass transfer effects in order to express the concentrations as functions of the potential.
+The extended Butler–Volmer equation does not make this assumption; instead, it treats the concentrations at the electrode as given, yielding a relationship in which the current is expressed as a function not only of potential but also of the given concentrations.
+The mass-transfer rate may be relatively low, but its only effect on the chemical reaction is through the altered (given) concentrations.
+In effect, the concentrations are also a function of the potential.
+A full treatment, which yields the current as a function of potential only, will be expressed by the extended Butler–Volmer equation, but will require explicit inclusion of mass-transfer effects to express the concentrations as functions of the potential.